 Crash dieting, weight loss surgery, or any other rapid weight loss can put the body under a lot of stress, which can trigger telogen effluvium.

 Although moderate consumption of alcohol is nothing to worry about, heavy drinking or alcohol abuse can trigger hair loss and other health conditions.

 Smoking increases the likelihood of experiencing male pattern baldness.

 There are several medical conditions that can contribute to or cause hair loss.
 These include autoimmune diseases like lupus and alopecia areata, thyroid disease like hypothyroidism or hyperthyroidism, hormone imbalances, and fungal scalp infections like ringworm.

-When you have a consultation with a Pilot doctor, they take the causes of your thinning hair into consideration before creating your personalised hair loss treatment.
+When you have a consultation with a Pilot practitioner, they take the causes of your thinning hair into consideration before creating your personalised hair loss treatment.

 What is the difference between thinning hair and receding hair?